beansbeansbeans/starter_kit/README.md

 implementation:
 - DONE - render it statically through breadth-first search
-- render it incrementally / randomly - moving through the tree
+- DONE - render it incrementally / randomly - moving through the tree
+- render to webgl

+the pipeline should accept a tree of top/height properties, and output a visual tree of rectangles

 - animate
-- render to webgl